 Unfortunately, breakfast isn’t served.
 The tavern opens at 11 a.m. and allows customers to stay until one in the morning.

 While you can’t begin your morning at The Thirsty Whale Tavern, you can certainly end your night there.

 15 Cottage Street // +1 207-288-4166

-No best restaurant list can be complete without a great breakfast spot.
-Great Maine Breakfast serves up some of the best breakfast in Bar Harbor
+The list of the best Bar Harbor restaurants can’t be complete without a great breakfast spot.
+Great Maine Breakfast serves up some of the best breakfast in Bar Harbor.

 It’s located in downtown Bar Harbor and boasts a tremendous view of the sunrise as it peeks over the Cadillac Mountains that grace the area.

 Their menu only uses the freshest ingredients possible and everything is cooked in-house.
 You won’t find a frozen sausage insight at Great Maine Breakfast.